DevAhsaNOp/ASP.Net-School-Management-System/README.md

 <ul>
 <li> Presentation Layer</li>
   The presentation layer is front end layer in three tier system and consist of user interface.
-This user interface is often a graphical one accessible through a webbased app to display the content.
+This user interface is often a graphical one accessible through a web-based app to display the content.
 <li> Application Layer</li>
   The Application layer contains the functional business logic which drives an applications core capabilities.
 It’s often written in C#, Python, JavaScript, C++ etc.